fermincruz/Deliverus-Backend-2022-2023/README.md

 Deliverus listening at http://localhost:3000
 ```

-* Alternatively you can run your project by using `npm start`.

-* Alternatively you can run and debug your project by using the Run and Debug tool of VSCode.
-It can be found on the left menu or by typing `shift+ctrl+D`.
-Add a breakpoint at lines 32 and 35 of backend.js to debug this file.
+* Alternatively you can run and debug your project by using the *Run and Debug* tool of VSCode.
+It can be found on the left-sided bar or by typing `shift+ctrl+D`, and selecting `Run Script: start` in the drop down list.
+Add a breakpoint at lines 33 and 36 of backend.js, and click on the play icon in the *Run and Debug* tool to debug this file.
 Inspect `server` and `error` variables respectively.

 ## 4. Migrations
-Keep in mind the requirements described at: https://github.eii.us.es/IISSI2-IS/DeliverUS-ProjectRequirements/wiki/DeliverUS---Project-Requirements
+Keep in mind the requirements described at: https://github.com/IISSI2-IS/DeliverUS-Backend-2022-2023/blob/main/README.md

 And this is the Entity diagram proposed: